Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 During Gallant’s visit to Washington in late June, administration officials admitted that unintentional “bottlenecks” had slowed the transfer of some weapons to Israel.
 Gallant said, “During the meetings, we made significant progress.
 Obstacles were removed, and bottlenecks were addressed… [regarding] munition supply.”

 An administration official said the U.S. had sent more than $6.5 billion in weapons to Israel since the war started.
-The U.S. also plans to release a shipment of 1,700 500-pound bombs that was delayed in April after Israel completes its Rafah operation.
+The U.S. also plans to release a shipment of 1,700 500-pound bombs that was delayed in April after Israel completed its Rafah operation.
 The decision was made because Israel does not need the bombs for use in Gaza, and the administration wanted to patch up relations with the Israelis.
 The 2,000-pound bombs were still being withheld because “the President was not taking orders from Netanyahu.”

 At a later press conference, Biden said, “I am not providing them 2,000-pound bombs.
 They cannot be used in Gaza or any populated area without causing great human tragedy and damage.”